-Charge batteries in temperatures from 5°C to 40°C (41°F to 104°F).
-The device or cradle always performs battery charging in a safe and intelligent manner.
-At higher temperatures (for example: approximately +37°C (+98°F)) the device or cradle may for small periods of time alternately enable and disable battery charging to keep the battery at acceptable temperatures.
-The device and cradle indicates when charging is disabled due to abnormal temperatures via its LED.
+Charge batteries in temperatures from 5°C to 50°C (41°F to 122°F).
+The device or accessory always performs battery charging in a safe and intelligent manner.
+At higher temperatures, for example, at approximately 37°C (98°F), the device or accessory may for brief periods of time alternately enable and disable battery charging to keep the battery at acceptable temperatures.
+The device or accessory indicates when charging is disabled due to abnormal temperatures via its LED and a notification appears on the display.